yuvraj-thakur1311/DSA_POTD_Hacktoberfest2024/README.md

 If you're solving the problem `Two Sum`:

 1. Create a new file like `two_sum_solution.py` in the relevant folder.
-2. Add your solution, and make sure to include comments explaining your approach.
+2. Add your solution and in top of solution add questions link, and make sure to include comments explaining your approach.
 3. Create a **Pull Request** for review.

 ---